xqxiang06/heartlink-volunteer-platform/README.md

 ## 🌟 Overview

-HeartLink bridges the gap between seniors requiring assistance and volunteers eager to help.
+Elderly Angel bridges the gap between seniors requiring assistance and volunteers eager to help.
 Our platform makes it easy for elders to request help with daily tasks while enabling volunteers to find meaningful opportunities to give back to their community.

 ## ✨ Features